opendocsg/slw-judgments-backfill/2017_SGCA_9/report.md

 **Facts**

-3       The background facts leading to the Appellant’s arrest have been covered comprehensively in the decision of the judge below (“the Judge”), which may be found at _Public Prosecutor v Iskandar bin Rahmat_ [2015] SGHC 310 (“the Judgment”).
+3       The background facts leading to the Appellant’s arrest have been covered comprehensively in the decision of the judge below (“the Judge”), which may be found at _Public Prosecutor v Iskandar bin Rahmat_ <span class="citation">[2015] SGHC 310</span> (“the Judgment”).
 Most of the facts are not disputed by the parties and we do not propose to repeat them here.
 What was of contention between the parties were the events that took place in the house of the first victim, Mr Tan Boon Sin (“D1”), over a period of about 30 minutes, and it suffices for the present appeal to focus on what had happened (or at least, what the Appellant alleges to have happened) during that period of time, save for the following key facts.

 4       The Appellant was an investigation officer with the Singapore Police Force (“SPF”).
 Between 2012 and 2013, the Appellant started experiencing serious financial difficulties and was at risk of losing his job.
 The Appellant thus devised a plan to rob D1.
 D1 had stored a substantial sum of money in his safe deposit box at Certis CISCO (“CISCO”) which the Appellant knew about because he had previously come across a police report filed by D1 regarding some monies missing from the safe deposit box.
 The Appellant’s plan was to call D1 and introduce himself as a police officer.
 He would inform D1 that he had received information that the latter’s safe deposit box at CISCO would be “hit”, and that the latter should therefore remove its contents so that he could place a CCTV camera inside the safe deposit box.
 For this purpose, the Appellant had prepared a dummy CCTV camera which he placed in a box.